-Myocarditis— also known as inflammatory cardiomyopathy— is inflammation of the heart muscle.
-This condition is a life-threatening one, which may progress slowly or quickly, and can result in cardiac arrest.
-Inflammation of the heart muscle limits the heart's ability to pump.
-Myocarditis is believed to be responsible for five to 20 percent of all cases of sudden death in young adults.
-Research shows that myocarditis is the most common cardiac pathological finding in HIV patients (present in 50 percent or more of HIV patients).
-Keep reading to find out more about myocarditis.
+Myocarditis or inflammatory cardiomyopathy is inflammation of the heart muscle.
+This life-threatening condition may progress slowly or quickly and can result in cardiac arrest because inflammation limits the heart's ability to pump blood sufficiently.
+Research shows that myocarditis is the most common cardiac pathological finding in HIV patients, present in 50 percent or more of patients.
+Recognizing the symptoms is key to receiving a diagnosis and treatment.

 Most cases of myocarditis occur in otherwise healthy adults, and rapid progression of the condition marks many cases.
 There are many potential causes of myocarditis including:

 Often, myocarditis has no symptoms at all.
 If it is a mild case, a person may even recover from the inflammatory condition without ever knowing they had it.

 In symptomatic cases, the most common signs and symptoms include:

 As soon as a person experiences chest pain and shortness of breath, a visit to an emergency care center is in order.
 After getting a full report on your symptoms and history, your doctor may order the following tests: